 (4) Service for Disabled Subscribers.
-Grantee shall provide disabled Single Family Barrel Collection Subscribers with pullout service at a Collection location agreed upon between the Grantee and Subscriber at no additional charge.
-Grantee shall review requests for disabled Multi-Family Barrel Collection Subscribers to receive pullout service on a case-by-case basis.
-Grantee will remove Discarded Material Barrels, as appropriate, from Subscriber's outdoor storage area, place them out for Collection, and return Containers to Subscriber's outdoor storage area (which shall not be a public right-of-way or street) after Collection, ensuring that all doors or gates are closed securely.
+Grantee shall provide disabled Single Family Cart or Barrel Collection Subscribers with pullout service at a Collection location agreed upon between the Grantee and Subscriber at no additional charge.
+Grantee shall review requests for disabled Multi-Family Cart and Barrel Collection Subscribers to receive pullout service on a case-by-case basis.
+Grantee will remove Discarded Material Carts and Barrels, as appropriate, from Subscriber's outdoor storage area, place them out for Collection, and return Containers to Subscriber's outdoor storage area (which shall not be a public right-of-way or street) after Collection, ensuring that all doors or gates are closed securely.
 Grantee shall not enter garages.

-To be eligible for this service, the Single-Family Barrel Collection Subscriber shall have a DMV issued disabled Person placard or license plate or provide a letter to the Grantee or the County from a licensed physician certifying that they are unable to move their Barrel(s) to the curb.
+To be eligible for this service, the Single-Family Cart Collection Subscriber shall have a DMV issued disabled Person placard or license plate or provide a letter to the Grantee or the County from a licensed physician certifying that they are unable to move their Carts or Barrels to the curb.
 For all forms of eligibility, Subscriber must certify that there is no other capable Person living in the Residential Dwelling Unit.